viriditas-org/viriditas-org.github.io/_sections/about.md

 The workshop will be a full-day event on November 20<sup>th</sup>, 2019 at the [Hyatt Regency Boston](https://www.hyatt.com/en-US/hotel/massachusetts/hyatt-regency-boston/bosto).

-Viriditas is a joint effort by the AIChE, Ariadne Biosciences, Ginkgo Bioworks, and the MIT Media Lab Space Exploration Initiative.
-For further information, please see the [Organizers](#organizers) and [Sponsors](#sponsors) sections of the site.
+Viriditas is a joint effort by the Harvard Systems Biology Department, AIChE, Ginkgo Bioworks.
+For further information, please see the [Organizers](#organizers) and
+[Sponsors](#sponsors) sections of the site.

 The name _Viriditas_ is inspired from a concept in Kim Stanley Robinson's [_Mars Trilogy_](https://www.kimstanleyrobinson.info/content/mars-trilogy):